 Sculptural installation with multi-channel audio and video components.
 Exhibited.
 The Museum of Contemporary Art, Sydney 1995 as part of the “Sound in Space” National Sound Art Survey exhibition.
 Materials.
 Timber, audio-visual electronics, low frequency audio drivers.
 Dimension. x4 units @ 3m x 2m x 3m.
 Installation footprint 10m x 8m x 3m.
 Videotext.
 Single channel […]Read More →

 Materials Bronze, wood, audio electronics, FM radio network.
-Dimensions Each unit 300mm x 300mm X 1500mm Footprint 3,500mmm x 2,500mm The essence of al beings is earth, The essence of earth is water, The essence of water are plants, The essence of plants is man, The essence of man is speech, The essence of speech […]Read More →
+Dimensions Each unit 300mm x 300mm X 1500mm Footprint 3,500mmm x 2,500mm The essence of all beings is earth, The essence of earth is water, The essence of water are plants, The essence of plants is man, The essence of man is speech, The essence […]Read More →